Chapter 3 – Relationship to Clients – annotated

 Dispute

-3.4-3 Despite rule 3.4-2, a lawyer must not represent opposing parties in a dispute.
+3.4-3 Despite Code rule 3.4-2 (Consent), a lawyer must not represent opposing parties in a dispute.

 Commentary

 [1] A lawyer representing a client who is a party in a dispute with another party or parties must competently and diligently develop and argue the position of the client.
 In a dispute, the parties’ immediate legal interests are clearly adverse.
 If the lawyer were permitted to act for opposing parties in such circumstances even with consent, the lawyer’s advice, judgment and loyalty to one client would be materially and adversely affected by the same duties to the other client or clients.
-In short, the lawyer would find it impossible to act without offending these rules.
+In short, the lawyer would find it impossible to act without offending the Code rules in this section.

 Concurrent representation with protection of confidential client information